asarazan/grublish/README.md

 ### Before you begin
 1. Sign up and create your package at https://bintray.com
 2. **Make sure** your library module in Android Studio matches the name of your artifact.
-You may have to rename your root module to do this.
+You may have to rename your root project to do this.
 3. Cry a bit.

 #### local.properties (or ~/.gradle/gradle.properties)